taichoup/dnd5e-webapp/README.md

 ## ROADMAP

-- Automated intiative and initial HP for monsters
+- Option to choose qty of monsters (with grouped initiative) in the battle section
 - Optional battleground grid with adjustable scale and grid snap for avatars

 ### Popups